ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 return SampleAPI
 ```

-Then, you can use the `TestFunction` function of the `SampleAPI` script by typing:
+Then, use the `TestFunction` function of the `SampleAPI` script by typing:

 ```lua
 local SampleAPI = require(script:GetCustomProperty("SampleAPI"))